mechmerlin/qmk_setup/qmk_configurator.md

 Click the drop down box and select the keyboard you want to create a keymap for. **If your keyboard has several versions, make sure you select the correct one.**

-I'll say that again because its import
+I'll say that again because its important

 ## MAKE SURE YOU SELECT THE RIGHT VERSION!